dataproofer/dataproofr/README.md

 echo $PATH
 ```

-If they do not match, you can synchronize the two by creating an `~/.Renviron` file
+If they do not match, you can synchronize the two by creating an `~/.Renviron` file in the terminal.

 ```sh
 touch ~/.Renviron; R_PATH="PATH=$PATH"; echo $R_PATH > ~/.Renviron